Perdo33Messi/RoboTUM_ROS2_Workshop/README.md

 - Learn how to write and run simple ROS 2 nodes (mainly in Python, with some C++ examples)
 - Create and use custom interfaces
 - Use launch files to organize project structure
-- Build and run a complete ROS 2 project from scratch

 ---